fe-data/fe-docs/docs/apps/admin.rst

 --------
 First make sure you have configured the ``REST API settings`` in the `settings <../getting-started/settings.html#rest-api-settings>`_ of the plugin.

-You can share the qrcode on the settings page of the plugin with the App to configure the :guilabel:`Server URL` and :guilabel:`API Key` parameters.
-Email the configuration qrcode as an attachment to the user, which can than be shared with the App to configure it.
+You can share the configuration qrcode with the user, which can be scanned if a server is defined in the App.
-Or scan the qrcode from the `REST API settings <../getting-started/settings.html#rest-api-settings>`_ page in the seetings screen of the App by pressing the qrcode-button at the bottom..
+It will set the :guilabel:`Server URL` and :guilabel:`API Key` parameters.

 Still the other parameters (:guilabel:`User` and :guilabel:`Application password`) have be configured manually.

 Users of the App need an account in the WordPress environment.
 The App uses WordPress application password.